MazenDB/FogNodeMonetization/README.md

-Smart contract code for monetization of Fog Nodes
+Smart contract code for monetization of services provided by Fog Nodes